bitslip6/bitfire/README.md

 <!-- SETUP -->
-## Setup / Configuration Quickstart
+## Setup / Configuration Quick-start

 The default configuration is very conservative and will only block bots identifying themselves as malicious scripts.
-The configuration is stored in `config.ini` in the BitFire home directory (your github checkout location, or for composer vendor/bitslip6/bitfire/config.ini)
+The configuration is stored in `config.ini` in the BitFire home directory (for composer: vendor/bitslip6/bitfire/config.ini)

-You can configure blocking by setting the dashboard_path and password ini configuration in config.ini.
-This file is made write only on first page view so you may need to update permission to allow read and write.

-dashboard = "/bitfire_dashboard";
-password = "aStrongSecurePassword";

-Now visit your website at path "your_domain.com/bitfire_dashboard" enter the password when prompted, then click on "Settings" and configure the settings you want to use
+Now visit your website at path "your_domain.com/bitfire_dashboard" enter the password when prompted, then click on "Settings" and configure the settings you want to use.

 On first page view BitFire will auto configure itself for your server and rarely needs to be adjusted.